How to Stay Busy During the Fall Real Estate Slowdown

 What matters, here, is that you end up choosing the method that works for you.
 However, whichever one you pick, don’t forget to be brave and actually ask them for a referral.

-3. Work on lead generation.
+3. Work on lead generation during the fall real estate slowdown.

 Keep in mind, too, that referrals aren’t the only form of lead generation that you should be perusing.
 You should also be trying to connect with people in the community who may not be in your immediate circles.
 To that end, the fall slowdown is a good time to maximize your lead generation efforts.